mavryk-network/LIGO/gitlab-pages/docs/advanced/global-constants.md

 - Use `compile expression` sub-command to compile the expression we are interested in capturing in a constant.

-- Register the output of `compile expression` using `tezos-client`.
+- Register the output of `compile expression` using `mavryk-client`.

-- Capture the constant hash given by `tezos-client` and use it in the code with `Mavryk.constant`.
+- Capture the constant hash given by `mavryk-client` and use it in the code with `Mavryk.constant`.

 - Compile the contract that uses the hash constant by passing the argument `--constants`.

-In case that `tezos-client` is not available, LIGO provides a custom sub-command to compile constants, which works similar to the `compile expression` sub-command, but has the following differences:
+In case that `mavryk-client` is not available, LIGO provides a custom sub-command to compile constants, which works similar to the `compile expression` sub-command, but has the following differences:

 - The output is given as a escaped JSON string that can be given directly to the `--constants` argument of `compile contract` (or put in a JSON list in a file passed to `--file-constants`).

-- The hash of the constant is also given in output, so that it can be used without need to call `tezos-client`.
+- The hash of the constant is also given in output, so that it can be used without need to call `mavryk-client`.

 :::info
 For LIGO users, we recommend to use `compile constant` as it